opensearch-project/project-website/_posts/2026-06-08-connect-opensearch-to-private-ml-endpoints.md

 ### Issue 2: Connection timeout to private endpoint

-**Cause:** Network rules (security groups, NACLs, or route tabes) are blocking traffic between the OpenSearch cluster and the target endpoint.
+**Cause:** Network rules (security groups, NACLs, or route tables) are blocking traffic between the OpenSearch cluster and the target endpoint.

 **Solution:** Verify that outbound traffic from your OpenSearch nodes is allowed to the endpoint’s IP and port, and that the endpoint allows inbound traffic from the cluster’s subnet or security group.